isaacchua0309/tp/docs/UserGuide.md

 ## <a id="faqs"></a>🙋 FAQs

 **Q: Can I use FitFriends to find sports facilities?**
-A: Currently, FitFriends doesn't directly provide information about sports facilities, but it helps you coordinate with friends who live near specific postal codes.
+A: Currently, FitFriends doesn't directly provide information about sports facilities, but it helps you coordinate with friends who live near specific locations by using findsport with postal codes.

 **Q: How many sports can I add per contact?**
-A: There's no limit!
+A: There is no limit!
 Add as many sports as your friend plays.

 **Q: Can I import contacts from my phone?**
 A: This feature is coming in our next update.
 Stay tuned!